Karthikeyan624/KS_PROG8560_Assignment03/README.md

   You can use the below link to work and integrate with shopping application

-**How do I get set up?:**
+**How do I get set up application?:**

-  Install Microsoft Visual studio code Use javascript files to edit and create the application Download all html and css codes to setup design Build the application and run the software for shopping cart application License .
+  1. Install Microsoft Visual studio code
+  2. Use javascript files to edit and create the application
+  3. Download all html and css codes to setup design
-  This project is licensed under the MIT License.
+  4. Build the application and run the software

 **Application Description:**